Milford Burriss

-Milford Deal Burriss (February 23, 1937 – July 21, 2016) was an American businessman and politician in the state of South Carolina.
+Milford Deal Burriss (February 23, 1937 – July 21, 2016) was an American businessman and politician.

 Biography

 He served in the South Carolina House of Representatives as a member of the Republican Party from 1985 to 1990, representing Richland County, South Carolina.
 He was a former electrical contractor.
 Burris graduated from Brookland Cayce High School and then served in the United States Navy.
 In 1961, he graduated from the University of South Carolina, in 1961, and worked as an electrical contractor.
 Burriss died of acute myeloid leukemia in 2016 in Eastover where he lived.